 6 – Exclusively homosexual

 As you can see from Dr Kinsey’s scale, categories 2, 3 and 4 would all be classified as ‘bisexuality’.
 This means that if you feel as equally attracted to men, as you do women, or mostly attracted to one sex but are occasionally attracted to the other sex, you could still self identity as being bisexual.
 There is nothing abnormal about not being equally attracted to both sexes.
 In fact, the massive 2013 Pew Research LGBT Survey found that over 80% of bisexuals in committed relationships were with somebody of the opposite sex.
 Some bisexual men may have a preference for men whilst other’s might have a stronger preference for women.
-Both are completely normal!
+Both are completely normal and you should feel like you can explore your sexuality in 2022.

 Should I come out as bisexual?